DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 ## Activity log

-With the initial iteration of the activity log, there was no way of knowing which claims were included in a payment or clawback if they hadn't been entered using a CSV, as there would be no file to download.
+With the initial iteration of the activity log, there was no way of knowing which claims were included in a payment or clawback if they had not been entered using a CSV, as there would be no file to download.

 To improve the activity log, we ensured every action had a page where details could be viewed, any files could be downloaded, and any relevant emails could be resent.

-#### Activity log before
+### Activity log before

 ![Activity log before](activity-log-before.png "Activity log before")

-#### Activity log after
+### Activity log after

 ![New activity log](activity-log-new.png "New activity log")

 ![New activity log detail page](activity-log-new-detail.png "New activity log detail page")

+*[CSV]: comma separated values